Foxandxss/angular-tips/source/_posts/2013-09-02-experiment-decorating-directives.markdown

 ## Conclusion

 Two things to have in mind.
-First: The decorators needs to appear after the directives or they won't find them.
+First: The decorators need to appear after the directives or they won't find them.
 Second: If you want to decorate let's say the `accordion` of `ui-bootstrap` you should apply the decorator in a config function on the `ui-bootstrap` module, not your application one.

-This experiment could be useful in those cases were we have some 3rd party directive that we need it do to something else.
-Is not something for everyday use but I think that the knowledge worth it.
+This experiment could be useful in those cases were we have some 3rd party directive that we need to do something else.
+It is not something for everyday use but I think that the knowledge is worth it.

 I remember the day I spent like 2 hours creating a new directive to extend the functionality of the `accordion` to log when a user clicks on the header.
 A lot of DOM manipulation, fighting with `jqLite` limitations and finally, we got it working.
 With this, it is just...
 5 lines of code?

-I also want to thanks my good friend [Rodric Haddad](https://twitter.com/rodyhaddad) which helped me a lot with the brainstorming.
+I also want to thank my good friend [Rodric Haddad](https://twitter.com/rodyhaddad) who helped me a lot with the brainstorming.